fbpx

 In July 2015, President Uhuru Kenyatta, speaking to Members of Parliament from the central region said that ‘We must agree we have a problem that needs immediate action,’ he told them, declaring ‘Agenda number one is pombe (alcohol), number two is pombe and three is pombe.’

 Contrary to what most people think, alcohol is not a stimulant.
 It is classified as a Central Nervous System depressant, meaning that it slows down brain functioning and neural activity.
 It encompasses sedative and stimulant effects but is clinically categorized as a depressant.
-If your genetically predisposed to mental illnesses, alcohol can exacerbate the effects of certain conditions – including anxiety and depression.
+If you are genetically predisposed to mental illnesses, alcohol can exacerbate the effects of certain conditions – including anxiety and depression.

 Alcohol should never be used as a coping mechanism for stress or any other experiences.
 It is likely to turn into depression, without you even knowing it.
 With this knowledge, I can only hope that most Kenyans will find other coping mechanisms for their experiences, and recognize that alcohol is not an answer to our problems.